James Fleming Fagan: Early life

 James Fleming Fagan was born in Clark County, Kentucky.
 When he was ten years old, his family moved to Little Rock.
-His father had been hired to work on the Old State House.
+His father had been hired to work on the Arkansas State House.
 His father died during his youth and his mother, Catherine A. Fagan, in 1842 married Samuel Adams, who became acting governor of Arkansas two years later.
 After his stepfather's death, Fagan took control of the family farm along the Saline River in southern Arkansas.
 Though he was a member of the Whig Party, he represented the heavily Democratic Saline County for two terms in the General Assembly.
 Fagan served in the United States Volunteers during the Mexican–American War with Company C, Arkansas Mounted Infantry Regiment, under Colonel Archibald Yell and was promoted to the rank of second lieutenant.

 American Civil War

 At the start of the American Civil War, Fagan raised a company for the Confederate States Army and became its captain.
 When his unit was folded in with the 1st Arkansas Infantry Regiment on May 6, 1861, the very day that Arkansas seceded from the Union, he was elected as colonel of the combined 900-man regiment.
 They were formally mustered into service in Lynchburg, Virginia in May 1861.
 His regiment was a part of the first wave of Confederate attacks under General Albert Sidney Johnston at the Battle of Shiloh.
 He also participated in the Siege of Corinth, but fell into disfavor with his superior officer, General Braxton Bragg.

 Fagan was soon transferred to the Trans-Mississippi Theater, where he fought at the battles of Cane Hill and Prairie Grove in command of the 1st Arkansas Cavalry Regiment.
-He was promoted to brigadier-general on September 12, 1862, and assumed command of a brigade composed of the 34th Arkansas, 35th Arkansas, 37th Arkansas, and Hawthorn’s Arkansas infantry regiments.
+He was promoted to brigadier-general on September 12, 1862, and assumed command of a brigade composed of the 34th Arkansas, 35th Arkansas, 37th Arkansas, and Hawthorn's Arkansas infantry regiments.
 Fagan played a central role in the Battle of Helena, where he and his Arkansas brigade made repeated frontal assaults on United States artillery batteries.
 During the Little Rock Campaign, Fagan was given temporary command of Sterling Price's division.

-Fagan fought in the Camden Expedition, including the successful destruction of a Federal supply train at the Battle of Marks' Mill, which led to the Federal retreat from southern Arkansas.
+Fagan fought in the Camden Expedition, including the successful destruction of a Federal supply train at the Battle of Marks' Mills, which led to the Federal retreat from southern Arkansas.
 In recognition for his service in the Camden Expedition, he was promoted to major-general on April 24, 1864, and commanded the Arkansas division of Confederate cavalry during Price's Missouri Expedition.
 His division broke in a "disgraceful manner" during the failed assault on Fort Davidson at Pilot Knob, Missouri.
 During Price's withdrawal from Missouri and Kansas, Fagan and John S. Marmaduke's divisions were overwhelmed at the Battle of Mine Creek.
 The end of the war found Fagan in command of the District of Arkansas of the Trans-Mississippi Department, which was active militarily until late April 1865.